 But it is worth knowing that your child doesn't have to attend any formal educational setting until the term after they turn five.
 So if you didn't get the place you wanted, contact the school you have been allocated and explain that you'd like to defer your child's entry.
 This could buy you a little time to get a place at the school you do want.
 Find out more here. https://www.gov.uk/schools-admissions/school-starting-age

-If, like me, you have considered home educating but applied to school anyway, you'll know that you can decline your place at any time, simply by sending a letter to the Head Teacher.
+If, like me, you considered home educating but applied to school anyway, you'll know that you can decline your place at any time, simply by sending a letter to the Head Teacher.
 If home education appeals to you but you don't know much about it, there are plenty of groups on Facebook that can give you more information on how to go about it.
-Be mindful that councils are keen to keep in contact with parents that choose to home educate, and whilst you are free to choose to decline any contact with them, I would recommend that you keep the conversation with them open and relaxed.
-After all, if there is nothing to hide, then there is nothing to be afraid of.
+If you’re leaning more towards home educating, my workshop, Freedom, could help you make the final decision.

-What ever the outcome tomorrow, we wish you and your babies all the best of luck!
+What ever the outcome, we wish you and your babies all the best of luck!